hm-lang/core/proposals/README.md

     # this method mutates the class instance, so it is prefaced with `;;`:
     ;;addSomething(Int): null
         X += Int

-    # classes must be resettable to a blank state, or to whatever is specified
-    # as the starting value based on a `reset` function.  this is true even
-    # if fields are defined as immutable.
-    ;;reset(X; int): null
-        This X = X move()

     # or short-hand: `;;reset(This X: int)` or even `@reset(X: int)`
     # adding `This` to the arg name will automatically set `This X` to the passed in `X`.